particle-iot/docs/src/content/hardware/migration-guides/muon-boron-migration-guide.md

 The Argon and Boron are pin-based modules that can be installed in solderless breadboard for prototyping, can be installed in a socket on your custom board, or soldered directly to your board.
 The modules are in Adafruit Feather form-factor.
 There are male header pins on the bottom.

+The Muon is a larger development module and contains a Particle M-SoM mounted in a M.2 NGFF socket, a power supply, and various peripheral chips.

-The Muon is a larger development module.
-There is an expansion connector on the top of the Muon, 40-pin arranged as 2x20 male pins, 0.1" (2.54mm) pitch in both direction.
+There is an expansion connector on the top of the Muon, 40 pins (2x20), 0.1" (2.54mm) pitch.
 An expansion card can be mounted directly on top pf the Muon ("a hat"), or can be connected to a solderless breadboard using Dupont wires or ribbon cable.
-The Muon contains a Particle M-SoM mounted in a M.2 NGFF socket, a power supply, and various peripheral chips.

 The expansion connector is mostly compatible with the Raspberry Pi expansion connector and some Pi hats can be used on the Muon for expansion.